 A chihuahua is only going to be as healthy as the food they eat.
 For instance, as much as most pet owners want to share their “people food” with their little buddies, it’s probably one of the worst things you can do for your chihuahua’s diet.
 People food is just as the name implies; it’s meant for people.

+Your pet needs better food for a longer life.
 A chihuahua needs to be given a balanced diet of high-quality pet food that is well balanced nutritionally and does not contain preservatives or fillers of any sort.
 A chihuahua’s diet is directly linked to how long they live due to how significantly it impacts their overall health.

 A good diet provides well-rounded nutrient intake and helps them to maintain a healthy weight.
 A plump little chihuahua might sound adorable, but these little dogs can have some serious negative impacts on their health if they are carrying around any excess weight.